 We send a new photograph of each child at Christmas.

 Your financial support provides for the care of all the children including food, clothing, shelter, healthcare and education.
-If you wish to send an extra gift for your child’s birthday, graduation, special holiday, or any reason you choose, this amount will go into the Sharing Fund.
-These funds are used for a special gift for all of the children on their birthdays and at Christmas.
-Additionally, the Sharing Fund is used for parties, excursions, treats or special celebrations involving groups of children.
+If you wish to send an extra donation for your child’s birthday, graduation, special holiday, or any reason you choose, this amount will go into the Sharing Fund.
+These funds are used to buy gifts or treats for the children on special occasions such as birthdays and Christmas.
+Additionally, the Sharing Fund is used for parties, excursions or special celebrations involving groups of children.
 The Sharing Fund prevents the inequity that arises when one child receives gifts and another receives none.

 If you would like to send a physical gift, we recommend small items such as stickers, drawings, family photos and cards.
 Larger packages can be subject to import taxes and confiscated at customs.

-Please put the contents in an open envelope, on which you should write the name and surname of the child you sponsor, the country where they live and your name and surname (do not write your personal address).
-Put this open envelope (no larger than A3) and its contents inside another sealed envelope and send it to: NPH UK, The Workary, Brompton Library, 210 Old Brompton Road, London SW5 0BS.
+If we tell you it is possible to send a physical gift by post, please put the contents in an open envelope, on which you should write the name and surname of the child you sponsor, the country where they live and your name and surname (do not write your personal address).
+Put this open envelope (no larger than A3) and its contents inside another sealed envelope and send it to: NPH UK, 66 Walton Road, Harrow, Middlesex, HA1 4UU.
 For security reasons, NPH does not accept gifts that come directly from sponsors.